-With 40 years in the skin industry, today I combine my skin health business with my health coaching business.
-I am an advocate of knowing what causes symptoms and finding the hidden connections to challenges.
+With 40+ years in the skin industry, today I combine my skin health business with my health coaching business.
+I am an advocate of finding out what causes symptoms and researching the hidden connections to our challenges.

 There are many faces of skin disorders when we come to realize how the gut and skin are closely connected.
 Our gut is where 80% of our immune system lies.
-If we eat poor quality foods, are addicted to alcohol and have an abundance of stress….we have reduced blood flow to the gut which leaves it compromised, unable to repair itself.
+If we eat poor quality foods, or, are addicted to alcohol and have an abundance of stress….we have reduced blood flow to the gut which leaves our immune system compromised.

 Vitiligo has been reported to be associated with a variety of autoimmune disorders such as adrenal insufficiency, pernicious anemia (lowB12), diabetes mellitus, and thyroid disease.
-We can address these by removing and avoiding sugar, junk vegetable oils, gluten, dehydration, and processed foods.
-If one is seriously interested in improvements one has to also address “stress levels.”(1)
+We can address these by removing and avoiding sugar, vegetable oils, alcohol abuse, gluten, dehydration, and processed foods.
+If one is seriously interested in making improvements in their skin, one must also address “chronic stress levels.”(1)

-With Vitiligo, most rBGH milk products including buttermilk should be avoided.
-Grain-fed GMO Beef, pork, and farmed fish are also never recommended.(3) Why?
-Because leaky gut not only has a direct connection with vitiligo and pesticides from GMO’s, it can also lead to brain fog and cognitive issues.
+With Vitiligo, most rBGH milk products, including buttermilk, should be avoided.
+Grain-fed/ GMO Beef, pork, and farmed fish are also never recommended.(3) Why?
+Because leaky gut has a direct connection with vitiligo and pesticides from GMO’s.
+The end results may lead to poor skin health, brain-fog and cognitive issues.

 Leaky gut can lead to “leaky skin”.
 The main function of the skin is to act as a physical, chemical and antimicrobial defense system.
 Studies have shown that both stress and gut inflammation can impair the integrity and protective function of the epidermal barrier.
-This in turn leads to a decrease in antimicrobial peptides produced in the skin, and an increase in the severity of infection and inflammation in the skin.(4)
+This in turn leads to a decrease in antimicrobial peptides produced in the skin, and may increase the severity of simple infections and inflammation in the skin.(4)